yaoruixuu/security-blur/README.md

 Deploy container on Google Cloud Run (docs: https://cloud.google.com/run/docs/deploying) or any other service provider

+# Using the API

-Test out already created endpoints on your own files in GCS buckets with `test.py`
+Test out already created endpoints on your own files in GCS buckets with `test.py` at the endpoint: https://api-image-705613906606.us-central1.run.app

 Find sample json output files of the API in `example outputs`